 Koyaanisqatsi may be the most awesome movie ever made.
 Not in the colloquial, surfer-dude sense, though – in the older sense, the sense of inspiring wonder and terror.
 That’s true for both the things director Godfrey Reggio admires and the things he abhors – for the sweeping helicopter shots of vast, empty landscapes and skyscapes, and for the maddening, sprawling rat race of the “life out of balance” that gives the film its Hopi-language title.
 Roger Ebert says it best: “All of the images in this movie are beautiful, even the images of man despoiling the environment.”
 I spent most of my first viewing, even on a tiny laptop screen, with my jaw on the floor.

 The prelapsarian prologue, with its scenes of clouds the size of cities (Reggio even thoughtfully provides a city for comparison later) churning and roiling over the mountains, actually makes it easier to understand why humanity would want to lose its connection to nature and rush around to distract from its own insignificance.
 There’s a surprising amount of explosions in Koyaanisqatsi for such an action-light film.
-Even the mushroom cloud of an atomic bomb test looks puny and pathetic next to those moving mountains.
+But even the mushroom cloud of an atomic bomb test looks puny and pathetic next to those moving mountains.

 Though he gave the film a thumbs-up, Ebert, as you might expect for a Chicago boy, wasn’t a fan of Koyaanisqatsi’s anti-modernist, anti-urban message.
 “Reggio seemed to think that man himself is some kind of virus infecting the planet,” he says in his review of the sequel Powaqqatsi (and we’ll get to that mess later), “That we would enjoy Earth more, in other words, if we weren’t here.”
 But it’s not quite as simple as that.
 Reggio is certainly anti- those other things, but I don’t see him as anti-humanist.
 He spends a good amount of time focused on human faces, some defeated, and others defiant.
 It’s hard to see the images of women staring straight into the camera as the blur of a train whooshes by behind them as anything but a tribute to the human spirit.
 They can be sublime, or they can be ridiculous, like the poor little old man who has to shave in the middle of the street because he didn’t have time at home.